Export Control & Combating Terrorist Financing

 The UAE has frozen the accounts of known terrorists and enacted aggressive anti-money laundering initiatives.
 New counter-terrorist financing laws and regulations have been introduced and enforced.
 The UAE:

-• Committed to the International Convention on the Suppression of the Financing of Terrorism, in 2005
+• Committed to the International Convention on the Suppression of the Financing of Terrorism in 2005.

-• Ratified the UN Convention Against Transnational Organized Crime in 2007
+• Ratified the UN Convention Against Transnational Organized Crime in 2007.

 • Is a member of the Middle East and North Africa Financial Action Task Force (MENAFATF), which facilitates international cooperation against terrorist financing.